owenfitz/owen-and-some-dudes/README.md

 - 6 - Loan purchased by the institution
 - 7 - Preapproval request denied by financial institution
 - 8 - Preapproval request approved but not accepted
-- For 19,563 loan applications, the information of the applicant's race was not provided

 ## Our Models <a name="section3"></a>